-Partners in Missions has been working with the Kunas on the San Blas Islands of Achutupu, El Tigre and Ticantiki since 2001.
+Partners in Missions worked with the Kunas on the San Blas Islands of Achutupu, El Tigre and Ticantiki from 2000 to 2012.
 All services are still conducted in the Kuna dialect.
 The Kuna New Testament was not completed until 1996.
 They still do not have the Old Testament in their language.

 The Kunas were living in what is now Columbia at the time of the Spanish invasion, and only later began to move westwards towards what is now San Blas some 200 years ago.
 During the first decade of the 20th century, the Panamanian government attempted to suppress many of the traditional customs.
 This was bitterly resisted, culminating in a short-lived yet successful revolt in 1925 (Tule Revolution).
 A treaty was signed giving the Kunas some degree of cultural autonomy.